puzl-cloud/example-sanic-server/README.md

 ## Use

-After your pod is up and running in Puzl Kubernetes cluster, you can access it by a given external port and host name.
+After your pod is up and running in Puzl's Kubernetes cluster, you can access it by a given external port and host name.

 `http://host:external_port/swagger`